Welcome to Day 5! You made it to the end!

 So, for our final Challenge, use some of these tips to implement part or all of your self-care plan for the day.
 Get your self-care party started!
 I’m so excited for you, mamas!

-Ladies, I have absolutely loved doing this Challenge with you all week.
-Thank you so much for joining me!
+Thank you so much for embarking on this self-care journey with me!
 I truly hope this Challenge blessed you in some way.
-I’d love to stay in touch!
-Keep up with Flourish on Facebook or sign up to follow our blog posts (in the sidebar–>) May God give you the grace to flourish in your vocations!
+Come back to it again whenever you need a new spark of self-care resolve.
+May God give you the grace to flourish in your vocations!